Design for social distancing: innovative solutions for post/pandemic life

 Designers globally have been busy during lockdown.
-Many have turned their attention to devising ways of living, working, and communicating in a safe way as we begin to emerge from the pandemic
+Many have turned their attention to devising ways of living, working, and sharing spaces in a safe way as we adapt to the new normal

-From subtle screens to adaptable furniture, here are some designers’ solutions to social distancing in the form of private, separating systems to ensure safe indoor spaces.
+From subtle screens to adaptable furniture and ideas for pandemic table setting, here are some designers’ solutions to social distancing.

 Integralis and Discovery Space by Artemide